The-going/evlproject/content/dovetail/pipeline/usage/pipeline_inject.md

-Sometimes, running the full interrupt delivery logic [`irq_inject_pipeline()`]({{< relref "#irq_inject_pipeline" >}}) implements for feeding an interrupt into the pipeline may be overkill, because we can make assumptions about the current execution context, and which stage should handle the event.
+Sometimes, running the full interrupt delivery logic [`irq_inject_pipeline()`]({{< relref "#irq_inject_pipeline" >}}) implements for feeding an interrupt into the pipeline may be overkill when we may make assumptions about the current execution context, and which stage should handle the event.
 The following fast helpers can be used instead in this case:

 ---